 - 7.1 Following the statutory period of neighbour notification and advertisement, 1 letter of representation, objecting to the application, has been received.
-The issues raised are summarised as follows:- - Too many wind farms in this area - They are a blot on the landscape - Damage to the local roads - Damage to peat - Damage to wildlife, including birds, bats and insects - Interference with mobile phones, radar and television signals - Only people who gain are MPs, the landowner and Councils
+The issues raised are summarised as follows:- - ♦ Too many wind farms in this area - ♦ They are a blot on the landscape - Damage to the local roads - Damage to peat - ♦ Damage to wildlife, including birds, bats and insects - ♦ Interference with mobile phones, radar and television signals - ♦ Only people who gain are MPs, the landowner and Councils

-The above issues will be considered in the assessment below and the full copy is available to view on the planning portal.
+The above issues will be considered in the assessment below.
+This letter is available for inspection on the planning portal.